jest-cloud/rocket/README.md

 # 🚀 Rocket

-**Apollo GraphQL for Go** - Bringing TypeScript GraphQL developer experience to Golang.
+**Developer-friendly GraphQL for Go** - Bringing a modern, DX-focused approach to GraphQL development in Golang.

 ## Philosophy

-Rocket is inspired by Apollo GraphQL and aims to bring the same developer-friendly patterns to Go:
+Rocket aims to bring a more developer-friendly approach to GraphQL in Go:

 - **Schema-First**: Define your API in `.graphql` files
 - **Modular Resolvers**: Each module owns its resolvers